Cryptocurrencies vs. crypto tokens

 • Are decentralized (and thus more resistant to the control of a single person or institution)

-And lastly, both cryptocurrencies and crypto tokens (even those belonging to different blockchain networks) can often be stored in the same crypto wallet.
+And lastly, both cryptocurrencies and crypto tokens (even those belonging to different blockchain networks) can often be stored in the same multi-chain crypto wallet.
 Check out Brave Wallet if you’re looking for secure storage for all your crypto assets (including cryptocurrencies, tokens, and NFTs) built right into your browser.

 Ready for a better Internet?

-Brave’s easy-to-use browser blocks ads by default, making the Web cleaner, faster, and safer for people all over the world.
+Brave’s easy-to-use browser blocks ads by default, making the Web faster, safer, and less cluttered for people all over the world.